 $ will have the effect of consuming only new messages.

-Now that the consumer group is created we can immediately start trying to read messages via the consumer group, by using the XREADGROUP command.
-We'll read from the consumers, that we will call Alice and Bob, to see how the system will return different messages to Alice and Bob.
+Now that the consumer group is created we can immediately try to read messages via the consumer group using the XREADGROUP command.
+We'll read from consumers, that we will call Alice and Bob, to see how the system will return different messages to Alice or Bob.